rackerlabs/genestack/docs/infrastructure-ovn-setup.md

         ovn.openstack.org/availability_zones='nova'
 ```

+!!! note

-> Any availability zone defined here should also be defined within your **neutron.conf**.
+    Any availability zone defined here should also be defined within your **neutron.conf**.
 The "nova" availability zone is an assumed defined, however, because we're running in a mixed OVN environment, we should define where we're allowed to execute OpenStack workloads.

 ### Set `ovn.openstack.org/gateway`